ToolShedTested

 Quick Diagnostic Checklist

-2. Check the speed switch (use Speed 1 for torque)
+2. Check the speed switch -- use Speed 1 for torque-demanding tasks

-3. Inspect the drill bit for dullness or damage
+3. Inspect the drill bit for dullness, damage, or wrong type for the material

 FAQ